Catchment Area Analyses

 Areas we source from

 For this area there are five separate studies looking at individual pellet mills, or clusters of mills (depending on the proximity and overlap of procurement patterns) that supplied 3.6 million tonnes of sustainable wood pellets to Drax in 2019.
 The five study areas in this region represented 49% of Drax’s total consumption in that year.
 The data shows that overall the acreage of forest is stable (with gains in some areas, and one minor loss unrelated to biomass demand), increasing carbon stored in the forest, maintained or increased productivity (i.e. annual sequestration of carbon), and no adverse distortion of markets.
 Pellet markets have helped sustain these beneficial outcomes.
-More detail can be found in Figures 1 and 2 below.
+More detail can be found in Figures 1 and 2 below and in the summary article.

 Two CAA reports also examine the forest landscape in Latvia and Estonia, countries that supply pellets to Drax, and in 2019 sent 755,000 tonnes constituting 10% of our supply.
 The regions we source from in the Baltics have increasing areas of sustainably managed forest land, greater quantities of carbon stored in their forests, and increasing productivity.
 Markets provided by pellet mills helped foresters improve forests, and sawmills utilise residuals.
 Summary data can also be found in Figure 3 below.